daixiang0/gci/README.md

 # GCI

-GCI, a tool that controls golang package import order and makes it always deterministic.
+GCI, a tool that controls Go package import order and makes it always deterministic.

 The desired output format is highly configurable and allows for more custom formatting than `goimport` does.